nutanixdev/euc-samples/DistributePCRecoveryPoints/READMe.md

 The script supports both Citrix VAD and DaaS deployments using the Citrix API

 CVAD Params:
 - `DomainUser`: Optional. **`String`**.
-The domain user to use for API calls for Citrix processing.
-If not specified, the script will prompt for credentials.
+The domain user to use for API calls for Citrix (VAD) processing.
+Used for API auth.
+If UseCustomCredentialFile is set, this is ignored.
+If neither this, nor UseCustomCredentialFile is set, the script will exit.
 - `DomainPassword`: Optional. **`String`**.
-The domain password to use for API calls for Citrix processing.
-If not specified, the script will prompt for credentials.
+The domain password to use for API calls for Citrix (VAD) processing.
+Used for API auth.
+If UseCustomCredentialFile is set, this is ignored.
+If neither this, nor UseCustomCredentialFile is set, the script will exit.
 - `ctx_AdminAddress`: Optional **`String`**.
 The Delivery Controller to target for Citrix Catalog updates.
 Single Citrix Site parameter only.
 For multi-site, use `ctx_siteConfigJSON` switch.
 - `ctx_Catalogs`: Optional **`Array`**.
 A list of Citrix Catalogs to update after the Snapshot replication has finished.
 User running the script must have sufficient rights on the Citrix Site.
 Single Citrix Site parameter only.
 For multi-site, use `ctx_siteConfigJSON` switch.
 - `ctx_SiteConfigJSON`: Optional **`String`**.
 A JSON file containing a list of Catalogs and associated Delivery Controllers for a multi-site environment.
 This will override the `ctx_AdminAddress` and `ctx_Catalogs` parameters.